cosmicdreams/drupal-storybook/README.md

 ## Installation
 We prefer to use ddev for local development.
 If you don't have it installed, install it [using their documentation](https://ddev.readthedocs.io/en/stable/#installation).

+### Starting from scratch

+You'll a working Drupal site, so here's what you would run if you are just checking out this repository

+1. DDEV: `ddev start`
+2. Composer:  `ddev composer i`
+3. Drupal:  `ddev drush site:install --account-name=admin --account-pass=admin demo_umami -y`

 ### Drupal part

 1. Install dependencies: `ddev drush en storybook`